burke/zprompt/README.md

 ## Configuration

 `zprompt` has a handful of widgets.
-The default configuration (`zprompt "%p%X%s%a%r%n%y %e%P%j "`) is what I use, but you can assemble them in whichever way you like.
+The default configuration (`zprompt "%W%X%s%a%r%n%y %e%P%j "`) is what I use, but you can assemble them in whichever way you like.
 You can probably call zprompt multiple times per prompt with different format strings if you want, but I would really strongly recommend against having `%a` multiple times per prompt!